 Rennies are commonly available over the counter in supermarkets and pharmacies.

-Bisodol brand of antacid tablets is part of Rannie range.
-Bisodol chewable tablets contain three active ingredients: Calcium Carbonate, Magnesium Carbonate and Simeticone.
-In addition to management of heartburn and indigestion Bisodol chewable tables help to manage trapped wind, thanks to simeticone, which is included in the formulation.
+Bisodol brand of antacid tablets is part of the Rannie range.
+Bisodol chewable tablets contain three active ingredients: Calcium Carbonate, Magnesium Carbonate, and Simeticone.

 Gaviscon alternative products: proton pump inhibitors (PPIs)

-Proton pump inhibitors (PPIs)are the most effective drugs in the management of heartburn/indigestion.
+Proton pump inhibitors (PPIs)are the most effective drugs in managing heartburn/indigestion.
 PPIs work in a completely different way to antacids such as Gaviscon.
-PPIs stop the production of stomach acid (rather than neutralising it), making them superior to Gaviscon and other antacid products.
+PPIs stop the production of stomach acid (rather than neutralizing it), making them superior to Gaviscon and other antacid products.

-PPIs are available over the counter, and on prescription with the latter option giving a wider choice of PPIs in the management of heartburn and indigestion.
+PPIs are available over the counter, and on prescription, the latter option gives a broader choice of PPIs in the management of heartburn and indigestion.

 Facts to consider before using PPIs